pynki/agilefant-automation/README.md

 there are things that are totally left out right now: labels, ranking, spending effort, stroy tree management and user management. if i have the time or the need to implement them i will do it.

+These scripts are just examples on how to use the [agilefant-API](https://github.com/pynki/agilefant-API) functions.

 ## Scripts

 ### agilefant_installation.sh